beegannu/ProjectEuler/README.md

 # ProjectEuler
-Solutions to Project Euler questions
+Solutions to Project Euler questions in Javascript